 Located less than two hours from El Calafate, there are plenty of options available for reaching the park’s southern sector where the glacier calls home; the cheapest is to take a bus from the central bus terminal.
 But book as soon as practically possible: tickets do go fast.

 Just in love with this photo?
-I am, and trust me there is more where that came from.
+I am, and trust me; there is more where that came from.
 Check out the Piran Cafe Facebook account for some serious wanderlust!

 The diversity of wildlife and their faith in humans make it such a special destination.
-I mean where else can you find sea lions lounging on the public beaches, oblivious to humans around them.
-If you’re lucky, you can even swim with them like I did!
+I mean, where else can you find sea lions lounging on the public beaches, oblivious to humans around them.
+If you’re lucky, you can even swim with them as I did!
 It’s honestly quite a surreal experience swimming around in circles with another mammal.
 Moments like these remind me that we truly live in an amazing world.

-Sea lions aside, there are tons of unique wildlife from whales, giant tortoises, to the adorable blue footed boobies.
+Sea lions aside, there are tons of unique wildlife from whales, giant tortoises, to the adorable blue-footed boobies.
 If you love animal watching or getting close to wildlife in their natural habitat, this is the place to be.
-The volcanic landscape and fauna found on the different islands also seems to transport you to another world.
+The volcanic landscape and fauna found on the different islands also seem to transport you to another world.

-If you’re on a budget, do check out Hendric’s budget guide to visiting the Galapagos Islands or follow him on Facebook
+If you’re on a budget, do check out Hendric’s budget guide to visiting the Galapagos Islands or follow him on Facebook.

 Want to see more from these nomadic travelers?
 You can follow their adventures around the world on Facebook here!

 The Jesuit Ruins of La Santísima Trinidad de Paraná and Jesús de Tavarangue in the south of Paraguay are stunners!
 They have completely converted me to visiting historical sites.
-I’d say they are actually a combination of nature and architecture along with a fascinating and somewhat brutal history.
+I’d say they are actually a combination of nature and architecture, along with a fascinating and somewhat brutal history.

-The history is fascinating and, if you’re a movie fan you might have seen The Mission starring Jeremy Irons and Robert De Niro which explains (in a compact 125 minute, stunningly shot package) all about the missionaries and their missions in the area surrounding Iguazu Falls.
+The history is fascinating and, if you’re a movie fan, you might have seen The Mission starring Jeremy Irons and Robert De Niro, which explains (in a compact 125 minute, stunningly shot package) all about the missionaries and their missions in the area surrounding Iguazu Falls.
 Well worth a watch and well worth a visit!

 Love Emily’s style?
 So do I!
-Luckily you can follow her adventures around the globe on Facebook!
+Luckily, you can follow her adventures around the globe on Facebook!

-There are heaps of them, possibly as many as 600 throughout the region, with the tallest standing at around four metres.
-Some of them seem to be smiling and some look quite frightening.
-I actually bought a small ornament modelled on one of the sculptures and it’s sitting on the windowsill staring through my soul as I write this.
+There are heaps of them, possibly as many as 600 throughout the region, with the tallest standing at around four meters.
+Some of them seem to be smiling, and some look quite frightening.
+I actually bought a small ornament modeled on one of the sculptures, and it’s sitting on the windowsill staring through my soul as I write this.

-Not much is known about the ancient Andean civilisation which built them, but it is thought that the bulk of structures, including around 40 burial mounds, were constructed between the 1st and 9th centuries AD.
+Not much is known about the ancient Andean civilization which built them.
+It is thought that the bulk of structures, including around 40 burial mounds, were constructed between the 1st and 9th centuries A.D.
 The town of San Agustin is a great base for visiting the archaeological site as it’s only a short distance away.